 Interstate Business Route 126

 Business Spur I-126 overlays a half mile section of Elmwood Avenue from the freeway end of I-126 at Huger Street (U.S. 21-176-321) east to Main Street.
 Outside of one sign on Elmwood Avenue west at Main Street, the route is unposted, as U.S. 21-76-176-321 also travel the six-lane arterial.

 Paul Martin discussed the designation with a contact at SCDOT, and was told that the business spur does not exist, and it never appeared on their planning maps from the late 1950s onward.
 However there was a possibility that the spur existed unofficially.1

 Interstate Business Route 526

 S.C.
-703 east from the Arthur Ravenel, Jr. Bridge to Chuck Dawley Boulevard, and Business Spur I-526 east back to U.S. 17, follow the pre-1960s routing of both U.S. 17 & 701 through Mount Pleasant.
+703 east from the Arthur Ravenel, Jr. Bridge to Chuck Dawley Boulevard, and Business Spur I-526 east back to U.S. 17, follow the pre-1960s route of both U.S. 17/701 through Mount Pleasant.
 The two routes were later signed as U.S. 17 Business and named Old Georgetown Highway when a new alignment for U.S. 17 opened to the north.
-Further changes took place when South Carolina submitted an application to AASHTO for the elimination of the bannered route, truncation of U.S. 701 north from Charleston to Georgetown, and the establishment of Business Spur I-526.
+Further changes took place when South Carolina submitted an application to the American Association of State Highway and Transportation Officials (AASHTO) for the elimination of the bannered route, truncation of U.S. 701 north from Charleston to Georgetown, and the establishment of Business Spur I-526.
 These requests were all approved by AASHTO on June 15, 1992.

 - Email correspondence with Paul Martin, November 4, 2000.